At long last, we are finally able to start pulling some smaller pieces of the puzzle into some larger, more defined shapes.

 Notice what he says about Newton.
 Newton’s theory of gravity “worked” well enough for so long that it took hundreds of years for experimental anomalies to put enough pressure on the theory to ultimately demonstrate it as wrong.
 Now, many scientists today will say, “Well, Newton was not really ‘wrong.’
 In fact, regarding velocities less than near light-speed, Newton’s theory works perfectly well, and we use it rather than General Relativity.”

-Again, here is the conflation between pragmatism and truth, between science as a pragmatic endeavor and genuine metaphysics!
-What “works” is not the same thing as a true account of what really exists in the universe!
+Again, here is the conflation between pragmatism and truth, between science as a pragmatic endeavor and genuine metaphysics.
+What “works” is not the same thing as a true account of what really exists in the universe.
 And Newton’s mechanical model of the universe, with “forces,” etc. is simply wrong… if Einstein is at all “closer” to the truth.
-Newton’s theory and Einstein’s theory do not metaphysically cohere!
+Newton’s theory and Einstein’s theory do not metaphysically cohere.
 So, if Einstein’s metaphysics is “closer,” then Newton’s is simply incorrect.
+The fact that Newton’s theory “works okay” in some contexts does not equate to Newton’s metaphysics being correct.

 So, here is a critical point we will reference a lot going forward: As long as scientists help themselves to the idea that science just is metaphysics, then they must admit that their metaphysics has been proved wrong again and again… literally one long sequence of failures, with Einstein’s theory certainly the next to (inevitably) see the chopping block.
 And if scientists are honest and truly acknowledge that they are not doing realist metaphysics, then that very honesty would immediately make them much less strident and arrogant in their claims about the way the universe “really is.”